software-playground/railway-deploys/README.md

 1. access the project's page. e.g `https://railway.app/project/...`
 2. from *the service's settings* (not the *project's*), click on **generate domain** or provide a custom one.

+## Enabling push based automatic deploys

+1. access the project's page. e.g `https://railway.app/project/...`
+2. from *the service's settings* (not the *project's*), click on **Connect Repo**.
+   - Be sure to configure `Root Directory` if using a monorepo-like folder structure